apfmsystems/password-rules/README.md

 If you have never used the Composer dependency manager before, head to the Composer website for more information on how to get started.

-Optionally, you may publish the package's translation files and config files with the following Artisan command.
+Optionally, you may publish the package's translation files with the following Artisan command.

 ```bash
 php artisan vendor:publish --provider="Apfm\PasswordRules\ServiceProvider"